Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Modha is the principal investigator of a DARPA project to develop "Systems of Neuromorphic Adaptive Plastic Scalable Electronics" (SyNAPSE), or a project whose goal is to build a machine that mimics the actions of about 100 million neurons.
 - That's twice the number of neurons in a rat brain but only about 0.25% of the number in a human brain.
 One can hope that the top-down and bottom-up approaches will meet in the middle somewhere.
 - Even setting this nightmare aside, one can fear a variety of more subtle deleterious impacts.
-- E.g. rapid collapse of human society into a self-destructive pure hedonism once all pressures, and perhaps even reasons or opportunities, for work and striving are undermined by the presence of unchallengeable omnicompetent mechanisms.
+- E.g. Rapid collapse of human society into a self-destructive pure hedonism once all pressures, and perhaps even reasons or opportunities, for work and striving are undermined by the presence of unchallengeable omnicompetent mechanisms.
 - Certainly man's remaining sense of his own uniqueness may be further impaired, and he may come to seem in his own eyes little more than a primitive animal, capable only of fleeting enjoyments.
 - Omohundro wants to make sure that we build "wisdom," and not just intelligence, into our technologies.
 - By that he means building in "human values, such as caring about human rights and property rights and having compassion for other entities."
 He thinks it "absolutely critical that we build these in at the beginning, otherwise we'll get systems that are  powerful, but which don't support our values."